oasysokubo/pacAI/README.md

  - Jeremy Cowles for implementing an initial tournament infrastructure.
  - LiveWires for providing some code from a Pacman implementation (used / modified with permission).
  - The LINQS lab from UCSC.

+ Fucntionalities Added:
+ - Added tests.
+ - Fixed several bugs.
+ - Generalized and reorganized several project elements.
+ - Replaced the graphics systems.
+ - Added the ability to generate gifs from any pacman or capture game.